 Decide what is important to you and be a little creative.
 Meeting your employer halfway is much more beneficial than leaving with nothing.

-It’s essential that you learn the reason why you aren’t getting a pay raise.
+You must learn the reason why you aren’t getting a pay raise.
 That way, you can work harder at making yourself more valuable and contribute more to the company to change your employer’s mind.

 Consider taking on more responsibilities or learning new skills.
 You should also find new ways for improving the bottom line and discuss them with your boss.